skies.dev

 3 min read

-In this article, I'm going to show you how to use JavaScript's new pipeline |>operator.
+In this article, I’m going to show you how to use JavaScript’s pipeline operator |> with Babel.

-Set up a new project.
+Start with a new project.

 mkdir pipeline-operator-demo